bringmeister/dynamodb-with-kotlin/README.md

 Shows how to implement a composite key made up of two parts.

+### DynamoBee

+DynamoBee is a migration tool for DynamoDB, similar to as Liquibase or Flyway.
+This example shows how to setup and migrate a DynamoDB table with it.

 ### JSON

 Shows how to save a complex object as JSON.